NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_01_developing_custom_adapter.md

 [Global Deterministic Prediction System (GDPS)](https://eccc-msc.github.io/open-data/msc-data/nwp_gdps/readme_gdps-datamart_en/#data-location) data.

-For the start, we will obtain 2-meter temperature data from date and time provided by the adapter parameter.
+To start with, we will obtain 2-meter temperature data from date and time provided by the adapter parameter.
 Here is how the adapter API could look like:

 ```python
 """DfmFunction to load GDPS Data"""